Ryanair delays growth targets due to Boeing Max jet trouble

-LONDON (AP) — Europe’s busiest airline, Ryanair, said Monday that the grounding of the new Boeing Max jets will delay its growth targets.
+LONDON (AP) — The CEO of Europe’s busiest airline, Ryanair, said Monday that his airline is interested in revising orders for Boeing 737 Max jets to get a new, larger version of the plane.

+Michael O’Leary said his airline has submitted an offer to Boeing for an undisclosed number of Boeing Max 10 jets, a 230-seat version of the plane that has been grounded around the world since March.
+O’Leary suggested that discussions with Boeing will not be completed until the Max returns to service and Boeing resumes production.

+Boeing installed a new CEO last month, and O’Leary said Boeing’s new management team “is not yet in a position to be able to talk to us about a new order.
+We understand that, but we have the offering and we expect to be at the head of the queue.”

 The budget carrier, which is based in Ireland and carries more passengers than any other airline in Europe, plans to extend by a year or two its target of flying 200 million people per year.